RishabhPariharGit/React-Project/README.md

 - started working on the project.
 - Started designing the Admin Panel of the website.
 - Added new file for Admin Panel
+- Used vite for creation of the project
+-